AydanBedingham/structuring-cf-projects/README.md

 This project explores various approaches to structuring CloudFormation Projects.

-The architecturess examined is a simple ingestion pipeline:
+The architectures examined is a simple ingestion pipeline:
 - Defines S3 buckets for Incoming JSON and Incoming CSV files.
 - Each bucket has a respective SQS queue which will receive items in response to files being uploaded to the bucket (s3:ObjectCreated:*).
 - Lambda functions consume items from the SQS queues, process the files and transfer them to a seperate Curated JSON bucket.